ymgve/bitcoin_fork_claimer/README.md

 Default fee is set to 1000 satoshis, but can be changed with the `--fee` option.

 USAGE OF THIS SCRIPT IS RISKY AND IF YOU MISTYPE ANYTHING YOU CAN LOSE ALL YOUR COINS

+---

+There is another python script for claiming FBTC (Fast Bitcoin).
+The FBTC network is based on the BitShares codebase, so it does not support Segwit.
+There are no TXIDs or change addresses, and you can transfer arbitrary amounts from an address multiple times.

+Usage:

+    fbtcclaimer.py <private key in WIF format> <public source address> <destination address> <number of satoshis to send, including fee>
+    fbtcclaimer.py 5K2YUVmWfxbmvsNxCsfvArXdGXm7d5DC9pn4yD75k2UaSYgkXTh 1HKqKTMpBTZZ8H5zcqYEWYBaaWELrDEXeE 1aa5cmqmvQq8YQTEqcTmW7dfBNuFwgdCD 3053

+fbtcclaimer.py also requires aes.py to be in the same folder as the script.
+Thanks to https://github.com/ricmoo/pyaes for the implementation.

+---

+Any donations can be sent to BTC address `1HDW5sy8trGE8mEKUtNacLPGCx1WRtebnp`